20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 | 20 | Phone-based voice assistant | Creative | Medium |

-If you run a business, this is where OpenClaw delivers the most immediate ROI.
-Instead of paying per-seat SaaS fees for Intercom or Zendesk, you get a fully customizable AI agent that knows your products, speaks your brand voice, and works around the clock.
+If you run a business, these OpenClaw examples deliver the most immediate ROI.
+Instead of paying per-seat SaaS fees for Intercom ($39/seat/month) or Zendesk ($55/agent/month), you get a customizable AI agent that knows your products, speaks your brand voice, and works 24/7.

 For a deeper look at business applications, see our OpenClaw for Business guide.